Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 Determine a translation factor that suits the scene and camera origin point.
-For example, a relatively high translation factor is probably suitable when flying high above the scene, but a low value more suitable when exploring the scene at ground level.
-Call the `FlyoverSceneView` composable function with these parameters:
+For example, a relatively high translation factor is probably suitable when flying high above the scene, but a low value maybe be more suitable when exploring the scene at ground level.
+Call the `FlyoverSceneView` composable function specifying the parameters you chose:

 ```kotlin
 FlyoverSceneView(